-Members of the Rethinking Security network are developing educational materials for use in schools, colleges and other learning environments.
+The Rethinking Security network is developing educational materials for schools, colleges and other learning environments.
 Please feel free to use these materials with your learners and send us your feedback.

-This resource introduces the concept of security from an individual, societal and global perspective.
+This participatory resource introduces the concept of security from an individual, societal and global perspective.
 It encourages children to think about what the causes of insecurity could be—such as poverty, injustice and climate change—and to understand that there are positive ways of building a safer, more secure world.
-The resource is participatory and seeks to empower children to process for themselves what security means and what priorities for building security could be.
-It introduces the Rethinking Security Competition as a way to give space and a platform for their voices on this topic.

 The Assembly Plan and Resource Sheets 1–3 have been grouped into one document; Resource Sheet 4 has been kept separate as this needs to be printed multiple times.